Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 _dBA (line 16):_ If set to True, the output heatmap will be in dBA.
 If set to False, the output heatmap will be left in dB

-_transducers (line 15):_ This defines the location of the transducers as a list of [x, y, axis angle, phase offset] co-ordinate lists (co-ordinates in milimeters from the origin).
+_transducers (line 15):_ This defines the location of the transducers as a list of [x, y, axis angle, phase offset] co-ordinate lists (co-ordinates in millimeters from the origin).
 The axis angle is the direction in which the transducer is pointing - measured in degrees above the positive x-axis (range -180 --> 180 degrees).
 You can also set a phase offset (in radians) for the transducer in the 3rd element of the list.